 In publications from Fortune to Fast Company, employers agree that the best graduates come into the workforce with a combination of strong academic preparation and practical on-the-job experience gleaned from internships.
 The need for internships is particularly true for liberal arts students, whose exceptional communication, problem solving, and strategic thinking capabilities can be put into practice and garner the attention of potential employers through meaningful internships.
 Among various experiential learning opportunities, the Gallup-Purdue Index points to internships as one of the “Big Six” key college experiences that prepare students well for life and enhance their chance of completing their degree on time.

 Job-Ready will bring students’ critical skills to organizations addressing important issues while providing students with hands-on work experience.
 Students whose internships are unpaid or low-paid may apply for financial support enabling them to cover basic costs incurred while interning.
-Job-Ready objectives will be: (1) To provide employers with access to CLA students’ unique skills; (2) To encourage CLA students to pursue summer internships and to make unpaid and low-paid internships a viable option for more students; and (3) To enrich CLA students’ understanding of relevant issues and opportunities to be a force for good in their lives after graduation.
+Job-Ready objectives will be: (1) To provide employers with access to CLA students’ unique skills; (2) To encourage CLA students to pursue off campus summer internships and to make unpaid and low-paid internships a viable option for more students; and (3) To enrich CLA students’ understanding of relevant issues and opportunities to be a force for good in the world after graduation.